apilayer/currencylayer-API/docs/specifications.md

 ## Access Keys

-After signing up, every user is assigned a personal API Access Key, which can be used to access any of the API's Endpoints. (see below)
+After signing up, every user is assigned a personal API Access Key - a unique "password" that can be used to access the API's Endpoints. (see below)

 To call the API, simply append your `access_key` as a parameter to the URL, like so: